sendbird/sendbird-uikit-android/README.md

   * User list provides various options for retrieving a list of users
   * Styles, colors, fonts
   * An example of multilingual UI support.
 In the `/res/values-ko-rKR/strings.xml`, you can find an example written in Korean language.

+### Benefits

+- Easy installation
+- Fully-featured chat with a minimal amount of code
+- Customizable components, events, and views
+- Customizable user list to enable chat among specified users

 <br />